 - Metallic leaf

-Paint on Adhesive
+Paint on the Adhesive

-Carefully and gently apply a sheet of metal leaf over the adhesive.
+Carefully and gently apply a sheet of metal leaf over the tacky adhesive.
 You may have to tear off some smaller sections from your sheet of leaf and apply around the egg to get full coverage.
 If you have the type of leaf that is attached to a sheet, press the sheet around the egg and pull the sheet away so that the leaf sticks to the adhesive.